Abhi-1912/Rail-Connect/README.md

 # RailConnect 🚄
-Console-Based Railway Booking Simulation
+Tkinter-Based Railway Booking Simulation

 ## 📖 Overview
-RailConnect is a Python-based simulation of a railway booking system.
-Designed as a student project, it models the essential workflow of train reservations in India.
-The program demonstrates route search, date validation, train selection, fare calculation, seat allotment, and ticket generation — all within a console interface.
-It aims to provide a simplified yet realistic view of how railway booking systems operate.
+RailConnect is a Python project that simulates a railway booking system with a graphical user interface (GUI) built using Tkinter.
+It models the essential workflow of train reservations in India, including route search, date validation, train selection, seat allotment, fare calculation, and ticket generation.
+The GUI makes the system more interactive and user-friendly compared to the console version.

 ## ✨ Features
-- **Route Search**: Search trains between predefined cities (BHOPAL, AMARAVATI, VELLORE, CHENNAI).
+- **Station Selection**: Dropdown menus for source and destination stations.
-- **Date Validation**: Accepts DDMMYYYY format and ensures bookings are for present/future dates.
+- **Date Validation**: Input travel date in DDMMYYYY format; ensures present/future bookings.
-- **Train Selection**: Displays filtered trains and allows user choice.
+- **Train Search**: Displays available trains in a listbox based on selected route.
 - **Fare Calculation**: Fixed fare per journey with 5% GST applied.
-- **Seat Allotment**: Random seat assignment with berth type logic based on Indian Railways 8-berth bay.
+- **Seat Allotment**: Random seat assignment (1–72) with berth type logic (LB, MB, UB, SL, SU).
-- **Mock Payment Gateway**: Simulates card/PIN validation and transaction delay.
+- **Mock Payment Gateway**: GUI form for card/PIN entry with simulated delay.
-- **Ticket Generation**: Prints a structured ticket with journey, seat, and payment details.
+- **Ticket Generation**: Ticket details displayed in a structured window.

 ## ⚙️ Berth Allotment Logic
 Seats are numbered 1–72.
 Using `seat_number % 8`, berth types are assigned: